 We all know how important food is in our day-to-day lives.
 We go to great lengths to cook fabulous meals and get excited when we have the chance to eat at a new and interesting restaurant.
 When you travel, one of the best things you get to discover is the local cuisine.
-Whether you are trying the world-famous Philly Cheesesteaks in Philadelphia, or indulging in a bit of Fish and Chips in a British seaside town like Bournemouth, there is so many dishes to discover around the world.
+Whether you are trying the world-famous pizza in New York, or indulging in a bit of Fish and Chips in a British seaside town like Bournemouth, there is so many dishes to discover around the world.
 So how do we use food in our everyday language?
 We’ve put together a list of some of the most popular food-related idioms, looking closer at what they mean and how to use them.

 Meaning: This is another way to say that someone is calm and composed.